joemoose/psiops/docs/combat.md

 ## Rounds

-A *combat round* is about 6 seconds, enough time to **move once** and take **1 action**, such as firing at a target or moving again.
+A *round* in *combat mode* lasts about 6 seconds, enough time to **move once** and take **1 action**, such as firing at a target or moving again.
 You can move or act in any order, or choose to forgo either.

 !!! note

 	If you use your action to move again, you make two moves, crossing into a second zone, which count as a sprint.

-Complex actions that take more than 6 seconds may require multiple combat rounds to complete.
+Complex actions that take more than 6 seconds may require multiple rounds to complete.
 See [Mission Clocks](playing.md#mission-clocks).
 Minor actions, such as shouting, moving through a doorway, or dropping an item, are free and don’t count against your 1 action.

 In each combat round, both your squad and the opposing force take turns moving and acting as units.
 The following section explains how to determine which side takes the first turn.